Inputs

 connection-interface-type: aws-s3-conn

-When applying the Plugin or creating an Application that uses this Plugin.
-These inputs must be informed as follows:
+When applying the Plugin or creating an Application that uses this Plugin, you must provide these inputs as follows.

 Example: